-Action and rest are a part of the blended learning experience as it benefits all learning styles and increases learning outcomes.
+Action and rest are a part of the blended learning experience as they benefit all learning styles and increase learning outcomes.
 Learning is reinforced by teaching others and receiving feedback.
-Then there is time for rest and reflection.
+Then, there is time for rest and reflection.
 By combining these ingredients, the learner gets the best learning outcomes.
 Here are the critical elements of this forum that make it an ideal learning environment:

 - Learn and practice the strategy, “alternate movement with stillness of mind.”

 - Build meaningful partnerships and a healthy community.